 Trekking in Nepal can be done on a budget, and the Mardi Himal Trek is no exception.
 Here are some tips on how to save money:

-• Bring Your Own Snacks: Prices for snacks and drinks increase as you ascend.
+- Bring Your Own Snacks: As you ascend, snacks and drinks prices increase.
 Bringing your own from Pokhara or Kathmandu can save you money.

-• Avoid Unnecessary Luxuries: While it’s tempting to indulge in hot showers and frequent charging of devices, these extras can add up.
+- Avoid Unnecessary Luxuries: While it’s tempting to indulge in hot showers and frequent device charging, these extras can add up.
 Limit these expenses to stay within your budget.

 Final Thoughts

 The Mardi Himal Trek offers an incredible experience for trekkers looking to explore the Annapurna region without the crowds.
-With its stunning scenery, cultural encounters, and moderate difficulty level, it’s an excellent choice for both novice and experienced trekkers.
-By understanding the costs involved and planning your budget accordingly, you can ensure that your trek is both enjoyable and affordable.
+Its stunning scenery, cultural encounters, and moderate difficulty level make it an excellent choice for novice and experienced trekkers.
+By understanding the costs involved and planning your budget accordingly, you can ensure your trek is enjoyable and affordable.